Layering Skincare: The Ultimate How-To

 Heavier-hitters like oils, eyes creams and moisturizers come next-to-last or last.
 The occlusive nature of these products works to keep the hydration and antioxidants/vitamins you just added in and on your skin.

 The very last step of your daytime skincare routine should be sunscreen.
+The sunscreen's SPF acts as a shield to protect your delicate skin barrier from harmful UV rays.
 Application of anything over your sunscreen can dilute its effectiveness.

-Another wise course of action to allow your skin to adjust to any new product for at least a week before you start mixing and layering with abandon.
-Then, if your skin becomes irritated, you’ll be able to isolate the culprit more easily.
+Another wise course of action is to allow your skin to adjust to any new product for at least a week, especially if you’ve experienced sensitive skin, before you start mixing and layering with abandon.
+Then, if your skin becomes irritated, you'll be able to isolate the culprit more easily.

 Listen to Your Skin